Robert T. Hartmann

 Robert Trowbridge Hartmann (April 8, 1917 – April 11, 2008) was an American political advisor, speechwriter and reporter, who served as chief of staff for Vice President Gerald Ford and Counselor to the President when Ford was elevated to the presidency in 1974.

 Early life and career

 Hartmann was born April 8, 1917, in Rapid City, South Dakota, the only child of Miner Louis and Elizabeth Trowbridge Hartmann.
 His father was a chemical engineer and a patent lawyer.
-Hartmann grew up in Upstate New York and Southern California.
+Hartmann grew up in upstate New York and Southern California.

-He joined the Los Angeles Times as a reporter in 1939, a year after graduating from Stanford University.
+Hartmann joined the Los Angeles Times as a reporter in 1939, a year after graduating from Stanford University.

 During World War II, he worked in public relations and press censorship roles for the Navy in the Pacific.
 He retired from the Navy Reserve in 1977 with the rank of captain.

-Resuming his career at the Times after the war, he was Washington bureau chief from 1954 to 1963 and finished his newspaper career the next year after opening the Rome bureau.
+Resuming his career at the Times after the war, Hartmann was Washington, D.C. bureau chief from 1954 to 1963 and finished his newspaper career the next year after opening a bureau in Rome.